nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 ---
 layout: page_with_sidebar
 permalink: /guide/initial-data-production
-title: Initial data production
+title: Initial data production & data checking
-subtitle: Testing the data quality in a test system
+subtitle:
 nextpage: /guide/planning-for-cut-over
 previouspage: /guide/pre-migration-tasks
 breadcrumbparent: /guide
 ---

-## What is it and purpose
+## What is the initial data production?

 The initial data production is the point at which a copy of the existing clinical system data is provided to the new supplier, who import it into a test system.

-The Practice performs data checking tasks in the test system to make sure that the imported Patient data matches how it was when it was taken from the existing system and the test system is working as expected.
+The initial data production activity enables [data checking](#data-checking) to begin - the practice to perform data checking tasks in the test system to make sure that the imported Patient data matches how it was when it was taken from the existing system and the test system is working as expected.

-## Who is involved?
+## Who is involved in the initial data production & data checking?

 * The Source Supplier  - who provide the data extract from the existing system
 * The new supplier (target) - who import the data into a test system and visit the practice help them prepare for the data checking phase